Yagasaki7K/website-findyourpet/README.md

 # 🐛 Issues

-Feel free to **file a new issue** with a respective title and description on the the [Web findyourpet](https://github.com/Yagasaki7K/website-findyourpet/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the the [FindYourPet](https://github.com/Yagasaki7K/website-findyourpet/issues) repository.
 If you already found a solution to your problem, **i would love to review your pull request**!

 # 🎉 Contributing
 First of all, thank you for being interested in helping out, your time is always appreciated in every way. :100: